Lynn Margulis

-Biography
+Early life and education

-Lynn Margulis was born in Chicago, to a Jewish, Zionist family.
+Lynn Petra Alexander was born on March 5, 1938 in Chicago, to a Jewish family.
 Her parents were Morris Alexander and Leona Wise Alexander.
 She was the eldest of four daughters.
 Her father was an attorney who also ran a company that made road paints.
 Her mother operated a travel agency.
-She entered the Hyde Park Academy High School in 1952, describing herself as a bad student who frequently had to stand in the corner.
+She entered Hyde Park High School in 1952, describing herself as a bad student who frequently had to stand in the corner.

 A precocious child, she was accepted at the University of Chicago Laboratory Schools at the age of fifteen.
 In 1957, at age 19, she earned a BA from the University of Chicago in Liberal Arts.
 She joined the University of Wisconsin to study biology under Hans Ris and Walter Plaut, her supervisor, and graduated in 1960 with an MS in genetics and zoology.
 (Her first publication, published with Plaut in 1958 in the Journal of Protozoology, was on the genetics of Euglena, flagellates which have features of both animals and plants.)
 She then pursued research at the University of California, Berkeley, under the zoologist Max Alfert.
 Before she could complete her dissertation, she was offered research associateship and then lectureship at Brandeis University in Massachusetts in 1964.
 It was while working there that she obtained her PhD from the University of California, Berkeley in 1965.
 Her thesis was An Unusual Pattern of Thymidine Incorporation in Euglena.
-In 1966 she moved to Boston University, where she taught biology for twenty-two years.
-She was initially an Adjunct Assistant Professor, then was appointed to Assistant Professor in 1967.
-She was promoted to Associate Professor in 1971, to full Professor in 1977, and to University Professor in 1986.
-In 1988 she was appointed Distinguished Professor of Botany at the University of Massachusetts at Amherst.
-She was Distinguished Professor of Biology in 1993.
-In 1997 she transferred to the Department of Geosciences at Amherst to become Distinguished Professor of Geosciences "with great delight", the post which she held until her death.